WebFont/webfont-atom/README.md

-# Webfont package
-Plugin for search, embedding or download of free fonts from [Fontstorage.com](https://fontstorage.com).
+Search, embedding and download of free fonts from [Fontstorage.com](https://fontstorage.com)